 Which alternative has the strongest mobile app?

 Workhand and CompanyCam.
-Both are mobile-first products where the iOS and Android apps are the primary surfaces and the web dashboard is secondary.
-JobTread, Contractor Foreman, and Buildertrend all have mobile apps but they feel like companions to the desktop interface.
+Both are mobile-first products where the iOS and Android apps are the primary surfaces.
+JobTread, Contractor Foreman, and Buildertrend all ship mobile apps but they feel like companions to the desktop interface.

 Can I migrate my Buildertrend data?